 - Make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this Authority that officer is the Treasurer. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.
+In this Authority that officer is the Director of Finance. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.